Three different centroids (balancing points) of a quadrilateral

 1) How do we locate the balancing points of respectively:

-b) and one with equal masses at the vertices?
+b) a quadrilateral with equal masses at the vertices

-2) Do these two different balancing points always coincide as they do in the case of a triangle?
+2) Do these three different balancing points always coincide?
 If not, for which kinds of quadrilaterals do they coincide?

 3) Where is the balancing point of a 'cardboard' quadrilateral located?

-Think about it a bit before going checking your answer at: Centroid of Cardboard (Lamina) Quadrilateral (Easy)
+Think about it a bit before checking your answer at: Centroid of Cardboard (Lamina) Quadrilateral (Easy)

 Equal Point Mass Quadrilateral